Vikash123abc/Fampay-Assignment/README.md

 1. `go run main.go` will start the server locally on port 2000. or
-2. `docker build . -t youtubeapi && docker run -p 5001:5001 youtubeapi` will start a docker container on port 5001.
+2. `docker build . -t main && docker run -p 2000:2000 main` will start a docker container on port 2000.